huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 no shut
 ```

-Configure a static default route and OSPF  then redistirbute that route into ospf
+Configure a static default route and OSPF then redistirbute the static route into OSPF

 On R1
 ```